cbw1243/CropScapeR/README.md

 4. `GetCDLComp`
 The `GetCDLComp` service performs cropland change analysis by comparing the pixels of the cropland area defined by AOI between two given years.
 This service is implemented by the `GetCDLComp` function.

+Examples using the `R` functions are provided in the function help files.
+CropScape provides several other geoprocessing services, and they would be implemented in R in future developments.

 ## Package installation
 To install the package, run the following codes in `R`: